-Another kimchi with a crunchy texture is the Kkakdugi (Korean Radish Kimchi).
-This is another kimchi that is not easily available at the stores.
-Fortunately, you can now make kkadugi at home as it is one of the easier kimchis to make.
+Another kimchi with a crunchy texture is Kkakdugi (Korean Radish Kimchi) which is not easily available at the stores.
+Fortunately, you can now make your own kkadugi at home as it is one of the easier kimchis to make.

 I have made this kimchi several times using a recipe adapted from the cookbook Discovering Korean Cuisine.
 These little cucumbers are from the farmers market I visited recently.
 If you would like to check out the post on the market, please click here.

 Please refer to my Kkakdugi (Korean Radish Kimchi) post for picture and description of Korean radish, chili pepper flakes, and salted shrimps.

 Similar Tools Used in Making This Stuffed Oi Kimchi

 This post contains affiliate links.
 Please read my disclosure policy here.

 - 1 tbsp kosher salt / coarse salt

 - 2 tbsp Korean red pepper powder